-Organic compounds makes up a large fraction of aerosol particles and varies in composition depending on the meteorological conditions, the location as well as the stage of processing.
-Thus aerosol particles contain hundreds of different compounds that affect the chemical and physical properties and with this human health and climate.
+Organic compounds make up a large fraction of aerosol particles and vary in composition depending on the meteorological conditions, the sampling location as well as the level of processing.
+Thus aerosol particles contain hundreds of different compounds affecting both chemical and physical properties and, through this, human health, environmental impact and climate.
 Due to the different nature of the particulate organic compounds a huge ensemble of instruments is necessary to detect and quantify them.
-The typical set-up for each kind of group includes a sample preparation, separation of the target compounds, detection of the separated compounds and quantification using authentic standard compounds.
+The typical set-up for each kind of group includes a sequence of sample preparation, separation of the target compounds, detection of the separated compounds and quantification using authentic standard compounds.
 Each step will depend on the target compounds and the used technique.
-Even that many groups are working on the detection and quantification of marker compounds general guideline and standard operation procedures a largely missing.
-Thus OGTAC CC as first CC worldwide for organic marker compounds provides an enormous benefit for the aerosol community as it harmonizes the analytic of organic particle-phase constituents and builds up a strong network of all groups in Europe working on this area.
+Even though many groups are working on the detection and quantification of marker compounds general guideline and standard operation procedures a largely missing.
+Thus OGTAC CC as the first CC for organic marker compounds worldwide provides a strong benefit for the aerosol community as it harmonizes the analytic of organic particle-phase constituents and builds up a strong network of all groups in Europe working on this area.

-This OGTAC CC activity was focused on the Liquid Chromatography coupled with Mass Spectrometry (LC/MS) as is the most dominating technique for the target analysis of atmospheric relevant tracer compounds.
-Due to various column material for the LC separation and different MS detectors this technique can be applied to a broad spectrum of organic compounds.
+For the first OGTAC CC activity the topic of Liquid Chromatography coupled with Mass Spectrometry (LC/MS) was selected as this is the most dominating technique for the target analysis of atmospheric relevant tracer compounds.
+Through the use of various column material for the LC separation and different MS detectors this technique can be applied to a broad spectrum of organic compounds.